Skip to content Skip to footer

 • Educational studies

-No explicit, primary, or urgent mandate (and without federal overreach) to
+Otherwise—nothing.
+No explicit, primary, or urgent K–12 student performance mandate to:

 • Verify performance results

-Years later, the Department of Education replaced the Office of Education
+Years later, in 1979, the Department of Education replaced the Office of Education

-John F. Kennedy—a relentless champion of what this website terms K–12 student performance—would likely have fought to make the DOE’s preeminent, uninterrupted mission the remaking of K–12 student outcomes.
-All other education programs could have been housed elsewhere, either within other federal agencies or in a separate DOE annex—perhaps in a different location—with separate and unrelated leadership, and possibly under a different name, such as U.S. Education Annex (USEA).
+John F. Kennedy—a relentless champion of what this HSe4Metrics explainer website terms K–12 student performance—would likely have fought to make the DOE’s preeminent, uninterrupted mission the remaking of K–12 student performance outcomes.
+Ideally, all other education programs could have been housed elsewhere—perhaps returned to their source.

 Key code 190, 191